dthomason224/SpringAPI/README.md

 - Given that I am a unregistered user when I sign up the system should ask for information and send a request to validate account creation.

-- [ ] As a logged in user I want to be able to post a new item for others to see.
+- [x] As a user I want to be able to post a new item for others to see.

-- [ ] As a logged in user I want to be able to delete images that I have created.
+- [x] As a user I want to be able to delete images that I have created.

 - [x] As a user I want to be able to add new tags to the images I create.